zpleunis/dfdt/README.md

     dm_trials=100, mc_trials=100
 )
 ```
-The output of a run, two diagnostic figures and a `.npz` file with all the drift rates, with 100x100=10,000 Monte Carlo trials is saved into the `results` directory.
+The output of a run, two diagnostic figures and a `.npz` file with all the drift rates, with 100x100=10,000 Monte Carlo trials is saved into a `results` directory.
 See the docstring of the `ac_mc_drift()` function for more details.